dkary/dfgraph/README.md

 - We can misidentify dependencies due to name scoping (e.g., dataframe$column "d" vs. global variable "d") with non-standard evaluation (e.g., in `dplyr`).

 However, I suspect that I can capture enough of the common data science coding patterns for the package to nonetheless be useful (more details in [Proof of Concept](ref/POC.md)).

-### Existing Implementations

-It's also worth noting that this functionality has been implemented before (e.g.,  [CodeDepends](https://github.com/duncantl/CodeDepends)) and it's not clear that it has caught fire.
-I *think* that some interactive features will make such a package more compelling, but we'll see.

 ## Dry Feature List (Yawn)